c-blake/suggest/README.md

 attempts to "speed-up" memory allocators with, say, "power of two" spaced region sizes.
 Almost any spacing besides the minimal one results in very low space utilization by suggestion lists.
-Indeed, an early non-persistent version of the code blew up most GCs Nim offers.
+Indeed, an early non-persistent version of the code blew up most GCs that Nim offers.
 Only the Boehm-Demers-Weiser garbage collector actually allowing completion of a table build in reasonable time.
 Thankfully, minimal spacing is fast enough and we get 70% utilization or so.